mateospencer/python_crash_course/README.md

 * Some code will be inefficient because it follows what has been learned up to that point in the book.
 * Code is excessively commented.
 This is because this code doubles as notes for me to refer back to or to help me with jumping back and forth between concepts.
 I will try to stick to PEP-8 conventions as much as possible and will update formatting as I learn it.
 * Any feedback is welcome.
 I have so much to learn.
+* I try to commit code every single day.
+Some days I fail.
+Some days I just review code.
+Some days I only comment on it.
+So, some commits might seem meaningless but they came with a lot of time spent staring at the screen trying to make things better.